-Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) services for Medi-Cal members under age 21 are based upon members identified health care needs.
+Early and Periodic Screening, Diagnosis, and Treatment (EPSDT)/Medi-Cal for Kids & Teens services for Medi-Cal members under age 21 are based upon members identified health care needs.
 Diagnostic and treatment services are provided to treat, correct or ameliorate any physical or behavioral conditions by the appropriate provider or organization.
-The EPSDT program allows for periodic medically necessary screening and appropriate preventive, mental health, developmental, vision, hearing, dental, and specialty services.
+The EPSDT/Medi-Cal for Kids & Teens program allows for periodic medically necessary screening and appropriate preventive, mental health, developmental, vision, hearing, dental, and specialty services.
 For Medi-Cal members under age 21, dental screening or assessment must be performed at every periodic assessment.
-EPSDT services include case management and targeted case management services designed to assist children in gaining access to necessary medical, social, education, and other services.
+EPSDT/Medi-Cal for Kids & Teens services include case management and targeted case management services designed to assist children in gaining access to necessary medical, social, education, and other services.

 Health Net's Health Care Services staff or delegated participating physician group (PPG) coordinates with PCPs to identify children under age 21 who would benefit from these services and assist with appointment scheduling.
-Health Net determines medical necessity of EPSDT services according to the criteria established by DHCS.
-When the EPSDT services are provided for the California Children's Services (CCS) program or are specialty mental health services (which are carved out from Health Net's coverage responsibilities), Health Net does not determine medical necessity.
+Health Net determines medical necessity of EPSDT/Medi-Cal for Kids & Teens services according to the criteria established by DHCS.
+When the EPSDT/Medi-Cal for Kids & Teens services are provided for the California Children's Services (CCS) program or are specialty mental health services (which are carved out from Health Net's coverage responsibilities), Health Net does not determine medical necessity.

-Health Net's Health Care Services staff or delegated PPG ensures that members under age 21 who qualify for EPSDT services are referred to an EPSDT services provider or to an entity that provides EPSDT services, such as a regional center.
-If these referred providers render EPSDT care management services, the care manager and Health Net medical director or delegated PPG medical director determine medical necessity.
-If EPSDT care management services are not available from these referral providers, the health plan or delegated PPG arranges and pays for EPSDT services.
+Health Net's Health Care Services staff or delegated PPG ensures that members under age 21 who qualify for EPSDT/Medi-Cal for Kids & Teens services are referred to an EPSDT/Medi-Cal for Kids & Teens services provider or to an entity that provides EPSDT/Medi-Cal for Kids & Teens services, such as a regional center.
+If these referred providers render EPSDT/Medi-Cal for Kids & Teens care management services, the care manager and Health Net medical director or delegated PPG medical director determine medical necessity.
+If EPSDT/Medi-Cal for Kids & Teens care management services, the health plan or delegated PPG arranges and pays for EPSDT/Medi-Cal for Kids & Teens services.

-According to Department of Health Care Services (DHCS) All Plan Letter (APL) 18-007: Medi-Cal managed care health plans (MCPs) and delegated PPGs are to provide all medically necessary Medi-Cal covered services while EPSDT program eligibility is pending.
-The EPSDT benefit is more robust than the Medi-Cal benefit package required for adults, and states may not impose limits on EPSDT services and must cover services listed in Section 1905(a) of the Social Security Act (SSA) regardless of whether or not they have been approved under a state plan amendment.
-Also, according to Title 22, California Code of Regulations (CCR) Section 51340, the MCPs and delegated PPGs must provide or arrange and pay for all medically necessary services otherwise covered by EPSDT (case management services and other services), if services are not available from EPSDT providers and the services are expressly not covered in the plan's DHCS contract.
+According to Department of Health Care Services (DHCS) All Plan Letter (APL) 18-007: Medi-Cal managed care health plans (MCPs) and delegated PPGs are to provide all medically necessary Medi-Cal covered services while EPSDT/Medi-Cal for Kids & Teens program eligibility is pending.
+The EPSDT/Medi-Cal for Kids & Teens benefit is more robust than the Medi-Cal benefit package required for adults, and states may not impose limits on EPSDT/Medi-Cal for Kids & Teens services and must cover services listed in Section 1905(a) of the Social Security

+Act (SSA) regardless of whether or not they have been approved under a state plan amendment.
+Also, according to Title 22, California Code of Regulations (CCR) Section 51340, the MCPs and delegated PPGs must provide or arrange and pay for all medically necessary services otherwise covered by EPSDT/Medi-Cal for Kids & Teens (case management services and other services), if services are not available from EPSDT/Medi-Cal for Kids & Teens providers and the services are expressly not covered in the plan's DHCS contract.